Statamic website redesign and development

 Third-party integrations

-There were some third-party integrations that we integrated into the newly redesigned website at our client's request.
+There were some third-party integrations that we used for the newly redesigned website at our client’s request.
 One of them was Drip, a marketing tool for building emails that stand out in every inbox.
 Another was Deadline Funnel, which allowed the client to add authentic deadlines to their marketing campaigns and increase sales.
 Cloudflare was used to protect the website from DDoS attacks and increase loading speed.
 Additionally, we integrated Drift, a chat platform that connected interested customers directly with the founder of MyBodyTutor.

-Let's Talk
+Let's chat

 Modifiable components